Internationale Zeitschrift für Germanistik

 - Submissions should be accompanied by a cover letter confirming that the manuscript is original and not under consideration elsewhere.
 Full contact details for the author(s) should be supplied.

 A limited number of explanatory end notes are permitted and these should be indicated serially within the paper.
-For technical reasons of computer software compatibility, authors should not use automatic note formats, but simply indicate notes with superscript numbers and list the notes as ordinary text at the end of the article, before the references.
 Endnotes should not be used for bibliographical documentation.
+Please use automatic note formats for notes and references.

 Near-final page proofs of articles, review essays, and debates are sent as PDF-files to the author, who must return them within the specified deadline.
 Requests for changes must be kept to a minimum and the Editors’ decision will be final.
 Final page proofs are checked by the Editors.